quickwit-oss/tantivy-py/README.md

 # Development

-Developing tantivy-py can be done in a virtual environment using `pipenv` or using local packages using the provided `Makefile`.
+Setting up a development enviroment can be done in a virtual environment using `pipenv` or using local packages using the provided `Makefile`.

 For the `pipenv` setup install the virtual environment and build the bindings using: